5 Restaurant Industry Trends to Look Out for in 2019

 Adoption of smaller menus

-The large, extensive menus of yesterday are lessening, as more restaurants are embracing the idea of having smaller menus.
+The large, extensive menus of yesterday are decreasing as more restaurants are embracing the idea of having smaller menus.
 While having a large list of items to choose from may sound appealing to restaurants, it actually may prove to be a handicap to consumers.
-This is due to the paradox of choice; when given fewer dishes to choose from, customers have an easier time making a choice and decreases their likelihood of feeling overwhelmed.
-In the US, the 500 largest restaurant chains have slimmed their menus down by more than 7%, around 40 items lesser than before.
-Having a smaller menu benefits restaurants; creating a more focused and streamlined kitchen reduces overall food waste and a better customer experience with standardized food quality, essentially improving their overall revenue.
-Thus in the case of restaurant menus, less is more.
+This is due to the paradox of choice; when given fewer dishes to choose from, customers have an easier time making a choice and it decreases their likelihood of feeling overwhelmed.
+In the US, the 500 largest restaurant chains have slimmed their menus down by more than 7%, – around 40 items fewer than before.
+Having a smaller menu benefits restaurants; it creates a more focused and streamlined kitchen that reduces overall food waste and provides a better customer experience with standardised food quality, essentially improving their overall revenue.
+Therefore, in the case of restaurant menus, less is more.

 The focus on healthy living has not only shaped the people’s lifestyles, but also what they choose to eat.
 The increased popularity of plant-based proteins has gone hand in hand with environmental sustainability efforts performed by restaurants, with brands such as Impossible Foods breaking the mold by getting their products in many restaurants across the world.
 In 2018, sales for plant-based foods exceeded S$4 billion in the US alone, increasing by 23% from the past year.
 Patrons of eating these alternative proteins choose to do so not just because of health, but also to help reduce our overall carbon footprint.
 The Impossible Burger, a worldwide hit, has caused such a spur for plant-based proteins that an online petition was raised to encourage McDonald’s to introduce their version of the vegan burger as well.
 With the growing popularity of vegan food items such as these, restaurants should take note and start implementing their versions as well.

-Data analytics has been transforming industry after industry, and the food industry is one of them.
+Data analytics has been transforming industry after industry – the food industry being one of them.
 While restaurants have been slow to adapt, more and more restaurants are now harnessing the power of data to scale up their business.
-Restaurant owners and managers are making use of data analytics to improve their inventory management, staff allocation and improving their overall customer service by analyzing their customer’s purchase behavior.
+Restaurant owners and managers are making use of data analytics to improve their inventory management, staff allocation and improving their overall customer service by analysing their customer’s purchase behaviour.